Bribery & Ethics

 The Board has overall responsibility for ensuring this Policy complies with Ipeco’s legal and ethical obligations, and that all those under Ipeco’s control or who act for or otherwise on behalf of Ipeco comply with it.

 Any improvements identified will be made as soon as possible.
-The Policy shall be subject to regular review to ensure that it is effective and up-to-date.
+The Policy shall be subject to regular review to ensure that it is effective and up to date.
 All Employees are responsible individually and collectively for this Policy and to ensuring that they use it to make disclosures.
 If an Employee is of the opinion that the Policy could be improved, then such comments, suggestions and queries should be raised with a Manager.

 18. Summary of the UK Bribery Act 2010